top of page

 • At community meetings, some complaints get fixed right away while others are ignored

-• At parties, a few people do most of the talking
+• At parties, one or two people do most of the talking

 • Friend groups have unspoken rules about timing and activities